steven-phun/Discord-Tutoring-App/README.md

 .tutor swap | [position 1][position 2] | swap the student in [position 1] with the student in [position 2] in the queue.
 .tutor remove | [position 1] | remove the student in [position 1] from the queue.
 .tutor clear | ----- | remove all students from the tutor's queue.
+.tutor sheet | ----- | generate the tutor's sign-in sheet in .xlsx format.

 # General Features
 - Features that can be used by other discord bots.